Let’s talk about the Electoral College.

 Since we are talking about a single national election, it would be more accurate to compare it to a single game.
 Sticking with the baseball analogy, the electoral college would be like giving a team “X” points for winning an inning (regardless of the amount they actually scored) and declaring whoever wins the adjusted score the “real winner”.
 Nobody would be in favor of that, and nobody should be in favor of the electoral college.
 It doesn’t matter if 12 points come from 1 inning if you outscore your opponent, you earned the victory.

 Without it, people would have a stronger incentive to commit voter fraud.
 A democrat living in Alabama with the opportunity to cast a dozen fraudulent votes knows that in the end that won’t make much difference since republicans dominant the state, however if we abandon the electoral college those 12 votes will have an impact.

 There is already an incentive to commit voter fraud, especially in swing states (the few places where every vote does matter).
 Those who are prone to do it likely already are.
 It could also be argued that a democrat living in Alabama has more incentive, since they know the only way their candidate could possibly win would be to cheat.
 Abolishing the electoral college would also encourage more people to vote.
 Since the republican living in California knows with our winner take all system, their vote won’t actually count under our current system, it leaves little incentive to take time off work to go vote.
 Getting a higher turnout could also help bring in strong 3rd (and 4th) parties, especially if we combine that with a shift toward a proportional representation model in other branches, but that gets into a completely different conversation.

-I hope this has been informative, KNOWLEDGE IS POWER!
+I hope this has been informative, feel free to give me your feedback!